Tularemia

 Author(s): Anzengruber F., Navarini A.

-Rabbit fever, Ohara's disease, Francisella tularensis-Infection, deer fly fever.
+Rabbit fever, rabbit plague, rodent disease, lemming disease, lemming fever, deer fly fever, Ohara's disease, Francisella tularensis infection, deer fly fever.

-Notifiable, plague-like rodent disease caused by Gram-negative, coccoid, rod Francisella tularensis, mucoglandular tularaemia, ulcero-glandular tularaemia, oculoglandular tularaemia, typhoid tularaemia, allergic tularaemia.
+Notifiable, plague-like rodent disease caused by the gram-negative, coccoid, rod Francisella tularensis, mucoglandular tularaemia, ulcero-glandular tularaemia, oculoglandular tularaemia, typhoid tularaemia, allergic tularaemia.

 • Rare in Europe.